Ocean-JH/cms-study-notes/density-functional-theory/Readme.md

 </p>
 </div>

-# 1. Introduction: Density Functional Theory
+# 1. Density Functional Theory
 Following the establishment of quantum mechanics and statistical physics, theoretical studies of condensed matter gradually emerged.
 It became clear that the macroscopic properties of solids are intrinsically linked to their electronic behavior.
 In principle, if one could exactly solve the electronic wave functions in a solid, all physical quantities of the system could be obtained through the corresponding quantum-mechanical operators.
 However, a typical solid contains on the order of $10^{23}$ particles, each with three spatial degrees of freedom, making the many-body Hamiltonian intractably complex and analytically unsolvable.
 Hence, appropriate approximations are essential.

 Density Functional Theory is a quantum mechanical modeling method used in physics, chemistry, and materials science to investigate the electronic structure of many-body systems.
 The fundamental principle of DFT is that the properties of a many-electron system can be determined using functionals of the spatially-dependent electron density rather than the many-body wavefunction, reducing the problem from a $3N$-dimensional space to only three dimensions.
 This fundamental reformulation significantly simplifies the calculation of electronic structure while retaining quantum-mechanical accuracy.